ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     You will need to make sure that Berksfile.lock is deleted before you run `berks install` command, failing to do this `berks install` will not update your Berksfile.lock file.
 Do note that the *Workspace clean up* step will not clean Berksfile.lock file in your environment cookbook build because the Berksfile.lock file will be versioned controlled.
-I'll cover more on this later.
-    This step is also needed to be executed only after you have bumped your cookbook version because the Berksfile.lock file will contain your cookbook version too.
+Environment cookbook build will be covered more in the next section.

+    You should also configure your Berksfile to download your upstream cookbook dependencies from Chef Server:

+    ```
+    source :chef_server
+    ```

+    This is preferable as compared to pulling cookbooks from Git repository as you might have pulled a version that didn't pass tests.
+If you would like to go fancier, you can also setup your own Chef Supermarket although this will not be covered in this post.

-    We do not use `berks update` as the command would require you to have Berksfile.lock to exist in your workspace, which is not necessarily true in a non-environment cookbook build.
+    You might asked why don't we just use `berks update` command.
+The reason is because this command will require you to have Berksfile.lock to exist in your workspace, which is not necessarily true in a non-environment cookbook build.
+    You can run `berks install` then `berks update` on every build, but this will be a slower process as berks will take twice as much time to resolve your cookbook dependencies.

 - Lint your cookbook: [cookstyle](https://docs.chef.io/cookstyle.html) and [foodcritic](http://www.foodcritic.io/).

     Adopt these tools early if you do not want to be buried in thousands of warnings later.